Questions? Email or call 1-626-794-3119.

 SKEPTIC MAGAZINE SUBSCRIPTIONS & BACK ISSUES

-A subscription to Skeptic magazine, the definitive skeptical journal, makes a perfect gift that lasts all year (4 issues, 1 approximately every 3 months).
+Stephen Jay Gould called Skeptic magazine “The best journal in the field.”
+The definitive skeptical journal, Skeptic magazine makes a perfect gift that lasts all year (we publish 4 issues, 1 approximately every 3 months).
 Promoting science and critical thinking, our in-depth articles explore and inform.
 Buy it.
 Read it.
 Share it.
-Help us make the world a more rational place by defending the role of science in society!
+Help us make the world a more rational place by defending the role of science in society! !Subscribe now and save

 In his book about moral progress, Dr. Michael Shermer demonstrates through extensive data and heroic stories that, thanks to science and reason, the arc of the moral universe bends toward truth, justice, and freedom.
 The Scientific Revolution was so world-changing that thinkers in other fields consciously aimed at revolutionizing the social, political, and economic worlds using the same methods of science.
 This led to the Age of Reason and the Enlightenment, which in turn created the modern secular world of liberal democracies, civil rights and civil liberties, equal justice under the law, open political and economic borders, and the expansion of the moral sphere to include more people—and now even animals—as worthy of moral consideration.
 Epic in scope, The Moral Arc is the Cosmos of human history.